Most links are for reference only. However, EarthyB occasionally includes affiliate links and may earn money if you buy a product from these links.

 Imperfect Produce delivers farm-fresh groceries for about 30% less than you pay at a retail grocery store.
 That's an awesome discount when you consider how expensive fruits and veggies can be at the grocery store.
 But if you've been following the blog for a while, you know that as much as I love a good deal and my mission is supporting sustainability-minded companies, my number one priority is keeping my family healthy.

-Misfits Market* is a subscription food service that delivers organic produce and sustainably sourced pantry staples while also preventing food waste and saving you up to 40% off grocery store prices.
-I haven't used their service because it's not available in my area (San Jose) just yet.
-However, I'm including them here because it does seem like a good alternative if Imperfect Foods is not available where you live.
+Misfits Market is also an ugly food delivery service.
+They deliver organic produce and sustainably sourced pantry staples while also preventing food waste and saving you up to 40% off grocery store prices.
+I haven’t used their service because it’s not available in my area (San Jose) just yet.
+However, I’m including them here because it does seem like a good alternative if Imperfect Foods is not available where you live.

 Daily Harvest smoothie and soup delivery